arapaima-uk/source.arapaima-uk.github.io/content/fixed/BlogSetup.md

 script:
   - hugo -v
 ```
 This will download and install pygments and hugo, then call the `hugo` executable to build our site.
+One detail here is that I'm fetching a specific version of hugo; I initially tried fetching the latest with `go get`, but this seemed to result in compatibility nightmares.

-Now, when you commit and push the repo with the `.travis.yml` file included, Travis will fetch our code and build our site.
+Now, when we commit and push the repo with the `.travis.yml` file included, Travis will fetch our code and build our site.
 If this step isn't working, there's not much point continuing, so take a moment to ensure that everything is green.
 You will observe that Travis isn't all that fast; I got a car for free once and it wasn't all that fast either.

 ### Deploy